esp-sakshyam/Ai-Hackathon-team-spark-/README.md

 technical specification -
 power draw of 10ma in sleep
 power draw of peak 150ma under use / expect to work for 1month continuously with a 5000mah lipo pack

+human detection using esp32 cam this tiny device detects the human presence so that we kanow that the bus is occupied or not which wuill result in much efficient transport of passsenger and with the help of this w